-I’ve spoiled a lot of friends and family with some good food over the years, but one of my most requested dishes is my traditional Costa Rican ceviche.
+I’ve spoiled many friends and family with good food over the years, but one of my most requested dishes is traditional Costa Rican ceviche.

-While Peru claims to be the true origin and king of ceviche, it’s popular throughout Central America.
-And here in Costa Rica, it’s a typical dish, popular in the coastal areas.
+While Peru claims to be the true origin – and king of – ceviche, it’s eaten throughout Latin America.
+Here in Costa Rica, it’s a typical dish, popular in the coastal areas.

-While each Central American country will have slight differences in how they prepare their ceviche, Costa Rica features a simple version that many people love.
+While each Central American country has differences in how they prepare this dish, Costa Rican ceviche has a fresh, simpleness that appeals to many.

 Ceviche is a dish comprising raw fish and seafood marinated in citrus juice, mostly lime or lemon juice.

 The acid in the citrus juice break the amino acids in the proteins of the fish.
 This causes it to become opaque and produces a firm texture, like when cooked.
 In effect, the citrus juices “cook” the fish.